blindFS/vim-taskwarrior/README.md

 vim interface for taskwarrior

-Should add these lines to .taskrc
+Should add this line to .taskrc

-    report.all.labels=ID,Project,Status,Pri,Due,Complete,Description,UUID
-    report.all.columns=id,project,status,priority,due,end,description,uuid

     defaultwidth=999

-Or this plugin may not work correctly.
+Or lines may be awfully wrapped.

+And **uuid** field is recommanded in **report.all.columns** to get the exact filter for current task.

 default map